ducakar/openzone/README.md

 --------

 Building is currently supported under Linux.
 You can build Linux/Unix, Windows (MinGW) and Native Client ports.
 Android port in still under development.
+See `cmake/*.Toolchain.cmake` files for all supported platforms/toolchains.

 For generic Linux builds, make sure you have all the dependencies installed.
 You need to install development packages for the following libraries: